 Purdom was a follower of Meher Baba, very closely acquainted with how that entity lived and taught.
 He early wrote a biography, published in 1937, that was overshadowed by Brunton’s commercial “Secret.”
 Purdom’s book is today cited by commentators who can discern that he was attempting an objective report of his subject.
 The sub-title is The Life of Shri Meher Baba, revealing the idiom in which the subject was then known.

-Many years ago, the present writer researched the Brunton problem, and discovered materials that Brunton had omitted from his book.
-The missing data and loss of context invalidate Brunton’s report of Meher Baba to a very substantial extent.
+Many years ago, the present writer researched the Brunton problem, discovering materials that Brunton had omitted from his book.
+The missing data, and loss of context, invalidate Brunton’s report of Meher Baba to a very substantial extent.

 Secret India is noted for a rejection of Meher Baba (1894-1969) in favour of Ramana Maharshi (1879-1950).
 Both of these figures are now famous twentieth century mystics, associated with rather different teachings.
 There is no indication that Brunton actually understood the teaching of Meher Baba; however, he did assimilate Vedantic emphases of Ramana.
 Indeed, to such an extent that he eventually became notorious as a plagiarist, with the consequence that he was banned from the ashram of the Advaita sage in 1939.

 Paul Brunton can scarcely be gauged without reference to his background in Western occultism.
 During the 1920s, he was part of the avant garde “bohemian” scene in London, strongly influenced by Theosophy and numerous “esoteric” trends, some of these so dubious that even the enthusiasts rejected them.
 Yoga was a fashion to which Brunton became very partial.
 The subject of Yogic siddhis (powers) excited Western occultists.
 Brunton believed that he himself early gained occult powers and abilities.
 According to his own report, he was able to miraculously extinguish lighting at the lecture hall of an opponent.